CMSgov/bcda-static-site/_pages/api-documentation/access-claims-data.md

 ### 3. Check job status

 Make a `GET` request to check the status using the job ID from step 2.
-You may need another bearer token if it’s been over 20 minutes since it was generated.
+You may need another bearer token if it's been over 20 minutes since it was generated.

 #### Request to check the job status